asadprodhan/Average-Nucleotide-Identity-ANI-analysis/README.md

 <br />

 Average Nucleotide Identity (ANI) analysis calculates the percentage of nucleotide identity among the supplied nucleotide sequences.
 It produces a square matrix of the calculated values.
-This matrix allows for pairwise comparisons among the nucleotide sequences and help determine their similarities.
+This matrix allows for pairwise comparisons among the nucleotide sequences and helps determine their similarities.

 <br />